kaizer0001/banana/README.md

 that given a string S of length N, returns the maximum number of moves that can be applied.

 Examples:
 1. Given S = "NAABXXAN", the function should return 1.
-NAABXXAN----->XX
+NAABXXAN --> XX

 2. Given S = "NAANAAXNABABYNNBZ", the function should return 2.
-NAANAAXNABABYNNBZ -----> NAAXNABYNBZ -----> XBYNZ
+NAANAAXNABABYNNBZ --> NAAXNABYNBZ --> XBYNZ

+3. Given S = "QABAAAWOBL", the function should return 0.
+QABAAAWOBL